Executive Assistant Cost: Philippines vs. U.S. (2026 Full Breakdown)

 What is included in the F5 weekly rate for an executive assistant?

-The $400–$575/week rate includes full-time salary, HR administration, payroll processing, equipment provisioning, internet stipend, productivity monitoring, attendance tracking, and replacement guarantee.
-No setup fees or contracts.
+The $450–$600/week rate includes full-time salary, HR administration, payroll processing, F5-provided equipment, internet stipend, We360 productivity monitoring, attendance tracking, and a zero-cost replacement guarantee.
+No setup fees, no contracts, no minimum engagement period.

-Are there hidden costs when hiring a Philippines-based EA?
+Are there hidden costs when hiring a Philippines-based EA through F5?

 How does the quality of a Philippines EA compare to a U.S. EA?

 F5 screens for 3+ years of executive support experience, professional English, and platform proficiency.
-The Philippines ranks top 3 in Asia for English fluency.
-Most clients report equivalent task quality to local hires at 65–76% lower cost.
+The Philippines has native-English-level communication.
+Most clients report equivalent task output to U.S. hires at 65–76% lower cost, backed by F5's 95% retention rate.

 Can a Philippines EA work U.S. business hours?

 Yes.
-F5 executive assistants work standard U.S. business hours — Eastern, Central, or Pacific time.
-The Philippines BPO industry has normalized U.S.-shift schedules, and F5 monitors attendance and hours daily.
+F5 executive assistants work standard U.S. business hours — Eastern, Central, or Pacific.
+The Philippines BPO industry has normalized U.S.-shift schedules, and F5 monitors attendance and active hours daily via We360.

-What is the cost of recruiting an executive assistant in the U.S.?
+What is the cost of recruiting a U.S. executive assistant?

 Is there a long-term contract required with F5?

-No. F5 operates month-to-month with no long-term commitments.
-Clients can scale up, scale down, or end the engagement with standard notice.
-The 95% retention rate reflects satisfaction, not contractual lock-in.
+No. F5 operates on weekly billing with no long-term commitments.
+Clients can scale up, modify scope, or end the engagement with standard notice.
+The 95% retention rate across 250+ companies reflects client satisfaction, not contractual lock-in.